 Expert Tips

-- Make sure the cauliflower is cut into smaller pieces than the broccoli florets!!
-Cauliflower takes longer to cook than broccoli, so making them smaller will ensure that they're cooker through in 12-15 minutes and that your broccoli isn't burnt.
+- Make sure the cauliflower is cut into smaller pieces than the broccoli florets!
+Cauliflower takes longer to cook than broccoli, so cutting them into small pieces will ensure that they're cooker through in 12-15 minutes and that your broccoli isn't burnt.
+You want crispy broccoli & cauliflower, not burnt.

 - Keep the broccoli stems and cauliflower stems!
 Rather than throwing them away, you can add the broccoli stems to soup, spiralized into noodles, shred them to add to salads, or blend them into sauces like pesto.
 The cauliflower leaves make a great addition to broths/stocks or coleslaw and salads.